-It used to be that working at home meant that one worked in his or her pajamas all day tethered to a desk top computer and land line telephone.
+It used to be that working at home meant working in pajamas all day tethered to a desktop computer and landline telephone.

-Today, with lap top computers and cellular phones, a person who works from home can literally work anywhere – including at the neighborhood coffee shop.
-PJ’s Coffee of New Orleans, centrally located in downtown Highland Park at 315 Raritan Avenue, is a comfortable place to set up shop for the day and work on the lap top, call clients, and even meet colleagues for informal meetings.
+Today, with laptops and cellular phones, a person who works from home can literally work anywhere – including at the neighborhood coffee shop.
+PJ’s Coffee of New Orleans, centrally located in downtown Highland Park at 315 Raritan Avenue, is a comfortable place to set up shop for the day and work on the laptop, call clients, and even meet colleagues for informal meetings.

 A recent Monday visit to PJ’s Coffee around mid-morning found several such goings-on.